111 West 57th Street: Safety incidents

-Critical reception
+Reception

 Writing for Vanity Fair, architectural critic Paul Goldberger referred to the plans for the tower as "quite possibly the most elegant" of Billionaires' Row's structures.
 Goldberger described it as "a subtle and graceful re-interpretation in modern form of the stepped-back, "wedding cake" towers of New York's past".
 C. J. Hughes of The New York Times said that the tower rejected "the crystalline look so popular with new developments in the neighborhood".
 Architectural critic Carter Horsley wrote that the tower was "a very original design by SHoP" and that it "definitely has a feminine character" with its crown resembling a tiara.
 Skyscraper Museum founder Carol Willis was optimistic that several Billionaires' Row buildings would become New York City designated landmarks in the 2050s, saying: "I have no doubt that some—such as 432 Park Avenue and 111 W 57 Street—will be designated as superior examples of the iconic forms characteristic of New York of the 2010s."
 Bianca Bosker of The Atlantic called 111 West 57th Street "a luxury condominium resembling the love child of a dustbuster and a Mach3 razor".

 Some critics also wrote about the building's slenderness ratio.
 Justin Davidson of New York magazine wrote: "No tower will be the last, biggest, or tallest for long, but this one might be the best."
 A writer for The Wall Street Journal in 2021 said: "These are not the proportions of a classical column but of a coffee stirrer."